 Make sure your animals are current on all vaccinations (blackleg, leptospirosis, tetanus, encephalitis).
 Several days before a hurricane is expected to make landfall, purchase additional feed, hay and water supplies.
 These items might not be available after a hurricane.
 Also stock up on basic veterinary supplies (bandages, topical antibiotics, tetanus toxoid) and have restraint equipment (ropes, halters) ready for restraining injured animals that need veterinary assistance.

 Prepare barns and pens by replacing loose boards or sheets of tin, or nailing them down.
-Remove wire, fence posts and other loose items from barns, pens and pastures to reduce the chance of injury to livestock.
-Most damage to buildings and animals comes from wind and flying objects.
+Remove wire, fence posts, and other loose items from barns, pens and pastures to reduce the chance of injury to livestock.
+Most damage to buildings and animals comes from the wind and flying objects.

 Barns can be strapped down to ground ties (in the same way trailers are) to reduce wind damage.
 Equipment should be placed under cover if possible.
 Immediately before landfall, turn off all electrical power and water in the barn.
 Do not turn off the electricity to fences.

 It is best to evacuate livestock well in advance of a storm.
 Make sure your trailer is safe for hauling and equipped with good floor mats, safe tires, a spare tire, and working lights.
 Take along your extra feed, hay, water and veterinary supplies.
 Don’t plan to return until the storm has passed and it is safe to do so.

 If large livestock can not be evacuated, turn them loose in larger pastures or pens on high ground with some solid shelter or tall brush and large trees for cover.
 Livestock should never remain in a closed barn.
 If the barn is damaged by the wind the animals could be injured or killed.
 Turning livestock loose is not as safe as evacuating them, but it is preferable to leaving them in small pens or barns.